Blevs/react-testing-baseball/README.md

 ## Project Description

-In this project, you will **write unit tests and the implementation code** for a React appliation for _Baseball Stadium_ personnel.
+In this project, you will **write unit tests and the implementation code** for a React application for _Baseball Stadium_ personnel.
 The application helps them enter information about the game and have that information shown in the _Score Board Display_ for fans to see.

 The requirements are listed under the _Minimum Viable Product_ section below.